Friday, December 26, 2025

 Just to be clear; though the numbers of the book have been reset, unfortunately, Peter's status quo has not been.
 He ended the last volume out of work, having left his job at Oscorp, and tries out a new job at Rand Enterprises (though notably, Danny Rand doesn't show up at any point), but he still hasn't gotten back together with Mary Jane Watson, from whom he was forcibly and clumsily separated by editorial mandate during the book's last relaunch.
 Heck, even his current love interest Shay Marken, who was introduced during the last run, has him on "probationary status."
 Fortunately, the clunky legacy of Zeb Wells' run doesn't stop Kelly from turning in a surprisingly decent and complete story that delivers both a satisfying narrative and manages to tease more ahead, which is what any truly good comic book story is supposed to do.
 There's not status-quo shattering going on here, but some pretty solid character work involving Peter's childhood that manages to enrich his relationship to Aunt May and carry on the one decent thing about Zeb Wells' run; Peter's tenuous alliance with the rehabilitated Norman Osborn.

 As much as I appreciated Kelly's writing this time around, though, for me the real draw his was artist Larraz, whose work I actually remember from a few issues of Ultimate Spider-Man some years ago, but whose work has grown exponentially in quality since then.
-I know this book only just had A-list artist Ed McGuinnes turn in an impressive body of work, so bringing on another top-tier talent on board so soon feels almost too good to be true.
+I know this book only just had A-list artist Ed McGuinness turn in an impressive body of work, so bringing on another top-tier talent on board so soon feels almost too good to be true.
 I am really glad I stuck around for the post-Zeb Wells era because Larraz has blossomed into a truly sensational artist whose work is both distinct and original and yet evocative of all time Spider-Man legends like John Romita Sr. I was particularly happy that Larraz delivered an entire, uninterrupted five-issue storyline.
 If we have yet another situation of rotating artists, I think Marvel are off to a really good start this time around.

-This new run of the book, while not without its problems, is off to a rock-slid start, and I am really excited to see what Kelly and his rotating team of artists has to offer in the issues to come.
+This new run of the book, while not without its problems, is off to a rock-solid start, and I am really excited to see what Kelly and his rotating team of artists has to offer in the issues to come.

 9/10